Every transformation is disjoint from almost every IET: Concluding remarks

 Corollary \ref{ue} has an application.
 Consider $T \times S$.
 In our context, unique ergodicity implies minimality, which implies uniformly bounded return time to a fixed rectangle.
 Therefore, if we choose a rectangle $V \subset [0,1) \times [0,1)$ then the induced map of $T \times S$ on $V$ is almost surely (in $(T,S)$ or even $S$ if $T$ is uniquely ergodic) an exchange of a finite number of rectangles.
+To see this recall that a minimal IET $T$ is measurably isomorphic to a continuous shift dynamical system $\bar{T}$ that acts on a compact space (see \cite[Section 5]{IET}).
+Moreover, $T=\gamma_T \circ \bar{T}$ where $\gamma_T$ is continuous and at worst a two to one map (in fact it is one to one in all but a countable number of places, the orbits of discontinuities).
+Unique ergodicity of $T$ implies unique ergodicity of $\bar{T}$.
+Likewise, if $T$ and $S$ are minimal and disjoint IETs then $\bar{T}$ and $\bar{S}$ are disjoint.
+It follows if they are also uniquely ergodic then $\bar{T} \times \bar{S}$ is a uniquely ergodic continuous map of a compact metric space and therefore minimal.
+It follows from compactness, continuity and minimality that the return time to any open set under $\bar{T} \times \bar{S}$ is bounded.
+The continuity of $\gamma_T \times \gamma_S$ implies that the return time to a fixed rectangle is bounded under $T \times S$.

-Theorem \ref{disjoint} also strengthens Corollary \ref{eigen} because transformations are not disjoint from their factors. \begin{cor} No transformation is a factor of a positive measure set of IETs. \end{cor}
+Theorem \ref{disjoint} also strengthens Corollary \ref{eigen} because transformations are not disjoint from their factors \cite[Theorem 8.4]{glas}. \begin{cor} No transformation is a factor of a positive measure set of IETs. \end{cor}

-A number of questions have come up in relation to the results of this paper. \begin{ques} (Bufetov) Let $\mu$ be an ergodic measure of Rauzy-Veech induction.
+A number of questions have come up in relation to the results of this paper. \begin{ques} (Bufetov) Let $\mu$ be an ergodic measure invariant under Rauzy-Veech induction.
 Under what conditions is $\mu \times \mu$ almost every pair of IETs disjoint? \end{ques} There are atomic ergodic measures of Rauzy-Veech induction that obviously fail this.
-However, \cite{AF} extends to many ergodic measures of Rauzy-Veech induction, but to replicate the arguments here one would need versions of Veech's estimates on distortion bounds and the measure of the region that shares the same matrix \cite[Section 5]{ietv}. \begin{ques} Does almost every IET with a particular permutation $\pi$ have no (or possibly only obvious) isomorphic IETs with permutation $\pi$?
-For instance, in the permutation $(4321)$ the IET given by lengths $(a,b,c,1-(a+b+c))$ is isomorphic to $(1-(a+b+c),c,b,a)$. \end{ques}
+However, the fact that almost every nonrotation IET is weak mixing (proven in \cite{AF}) extends to many ergodic measures of Rauzy-Veech induction.
+This provides hope for extending Theorem \ref{disjoint} in these settings (see Remark \ref{sequential}).
+However, to replicate the arguments here one would need versions of the estimates on distortion bounds and the measure of the region that shares the same matrix of Rauzy-Veech induction. \begin{ques} Does almost every IET with a particular permutation $\pi$ have no (or possibly only obvious) isomorphic IETs with permutation $\pi$?
+For instance, in the permutation $(4321)$ the IET given by length vector $(a,b,c,1-(a+b+c))$ is isomorphic to $(1-(a+b+c),c,b,a)$. \end{ques}